TIO-IKIM/MOMO_Submission_Code/README.md

-The entire project is licensed under GPL-3, which means you can run it, keep it, copy it, modify it, etc. as long as you mention my name somewhere and point to the original.
+The project code is meant to be open source, which means you can run it, keep it, copy it, modify it, etc. as long as you mention my name and paper somewhere and point to the original.
 Have fun

 Installation instructions: